 Foreign Worker Considerations

 Malaysia employs a significant number of foreign welders and fitters, particularly in high-demand sectors.
 The compliance burden for foreign workers is higher, and the consequences of non-compliance are severe.
+Non-compliance with foreign worker requirements carries heavy penalties and can result in project shutdowns, a risk no employer can afford to take lightly.

 Employers must ensure all foreign workers hold valid work permits, have completed trade testing and skill verification, have medical clearance, and are fully compliant with levy and immigration requirements before any site deployment.